 Stefan Shaibani

-Stefan Shaibani is an alumnus of Stanford Law School, a former Law Clerk at the U.S. Court of Appeals for the Ninth Circuit, and a former Trial Attorney at the U.S. Department of Justice, Commercial Litigation Branch.
-Mr. Shaibani is an attorney at the AARP Foundation Litigation, where he represents plaintiffs in disability, consumer, and employment class actions.
+Stefan Shaibani is an alumnus of Stanford Law School, a former law clerk at the U.S. Court of Appeals for the Ninth Circuit, and a former trial attorney at the U.S. Department of Justice, Commercial Litigation Branch.
+Stefan is an attorney at AARP Foundation, where he represents plaintiffs in disability, consumer and employment class actions.

-Prior to joining AARP Foundation Litigation, Mr. Shaibani operated a solo and small firm practice for 16 years representing plaintiffs in automobile negligence, premises liability, first-party insurance, and business tort cases in the DC metropolitan area.
-In this capacity, Mr. Shaibani conducted bench and jury trials, depositions, mediations, and worked with expert witnesses in fields such as orthopedics, neurosurgery, neurology, pathology, oncology, vocational rehabilitation, economics, accident reconstruction, and premises security.
-Mr. Shaibani has represented many indigents, disadvantaged and elderly clients who sustained harms and losses by the negligence of individuals and corporations defended by casualty insurers.
+Prior to joining AARP Foundation, Stefan operated a solo and small firm practice for 16 years representing plaintiffs in automobile negligence, premises liability, first-party insurance, and business tort cases in the D.C. metropolitan area.
+In this capacity, he conducted bench and jury trials, depositions, and mediations, and he worked with expert witnesses in fields such as orthopedics, neurosurgery, neurology, pathology, oncology, vocational rehabilitation, economics, accident reconstruction, and premises security.
+Stefan has represented many clients who sustained harms and losses, including older adults with low income and people experiencing homelessness, due to negligence of individuals and corporations defended by casualty insurers.

 Contact Stefan: sshaibani@aarp.org